 - A square which holds a marker must be skipped, no matter which player the marker belongs to.
 This variation can require considerable athleticism.

-- When hopping in a series of single squares, some require that the player alternate feet.
+- When hopping in a series of single squares, require that the player alternate feet.

 Versions Played in Other Countries